 State officials annually inspect every hog farm in the state.
 N.C.
-Environmental Quality (NC DEQ) is the lead stewardship agency for the preservation and protection of North Carolina’s exceptional natural resources.
+Department of Environmental Quality (NC DEQ) is the lead stewardship agency for the preservation and protection of North Carolina’s exceptional natural resources.
 Among other responsibilities, DEQ is charged with enforcing strict standards and regulations for the state’s agricultural animal operations.

 And there are many other agencies, programs, and efforts.